noahwillcrow/roblox-engine-api-docs-mcp/src/mcp_server/README.md

 The following tools are exposed by the MCP server:

-*   **`query_roblox_api_rag`**: This tool allows you to perform a semantic search over the Roblox API and Creator Documentation.
-It accepts a natural language query, a `top_k` parameter to limit the number of results, and a set of filters to narrow down the search.
+*   **`roblox_engine_api_docs`**: This tool allows you to perform a semantic search over the Roblox API and Creator Documentation.
+It accepts a natural language query (`text`) and an optional `top_k` parameter (default: 5) to limit the number of results.

 ### Resources

 The following resources are exposed by the MCP server:

-*   **`/roblox/types-and-classes`**: This resource provides a list of all available Roblox API data types and class names.
+*   **`resource://datatypes-and-classes`**: This resource provides a list of all available Roblox API data types and class names.
 This is useful for understanding the scope of the API and for formulating more specific queries.